medusa-project/active-medusa/README.md

 ## Searching For Entities

+*Note 1: Newly added entities will not appear in search results until the Solr index has been committed.
+ActiveMedusa will not commit it automatically.*

-*Note: Newly created entities will not appear in search results in the same thread unless enough time has elapsed for Solr to have received them from fcrepo-camel/fcrepo-message-consumer, which is rarely the case.
+*Note 2: Newly created entities will not appear in search results in the same thread unless enough time has elapsed for Solr to have received them, which is rarely the case.
 An easy and ugly way of getting around this is to `sleep` for a bit after saving an entity to wait for it to catch up - hoping that it does in time.
 But it's best to simply not try to do it.*

     items = Item.all.where(some_property: 'cats').
-        where('arbitrary Solr query').
+        where('arbitrary Solr query')
-        order('some_solr_field' => :asc).start(21).limit(20)

-Items are loaded when `to_a` is called, explicitly or implicitly.
-So:
+Items are loaded when `to_a` is called, explicitly or implicitly, as by `each`.

-    items.each do |item|
-      # At this point, the Solr query has been executed, and items will be
-      # loaded one-by-one from Fedora with each iteration of the loop.
-      # TODO: is the above true or are they loaded all at once?
-    end

 ### Ordering